volatilityfoundation/volatility3/doc/source/using-as-a-library.rst

 Dictionary of the hierarchy paths and their associated requirements that weren't satisfied.

 The plugin can then be instantiated with the context (containing the plugin's configuration) and the path that the plugin can find its configuration at.
+This configuration path only needs to be a unique value to identify where the configuration details can be found, similar to a registry key in Windows.

 A progress_callback can also be provided to give users feedback whilst the plugin is running.
+A progress callback is a function (callable) that takes a percentage and a descriptive string.
+User interfaces implementing these can therefore provide progress feedback to a user, as the framework will call these every so often during intensive actions, to update the user as to how much has been completed so far.

 Also, should the plugin produce files, an open_method can be set on the plugin, which will be called whenever a plugin produces an auxiliary file.

 ::